raiutkarsh02/Smartinternz_Group_236/README.md

 2. Open WebInt file in VS code.
 3. Run app.py.
 4. In the terminal, Ctrl+click on the link given to run in the browser.
+5. Link to Demo video in txt file.